 Where others cities will not venture, Berkeley dares to go.
-That’s how city councilman Ben Bartlett views City Council’s unanimous vote Tuesday night to move ahead and explore the possibility of building tiny housing units aimed at the homeless and those on very low incomes.
+That’s how City Councilman Ben Bartlett views council’s unanimous vote Tuesday night to move ahead and explore the possibility of building tiny housing units aimed at the homeless and those on very low incomes.

 “We have agreed to fast-track the creation of new forms of supportive housing using new construction methods and new financing methods,” Bartlett said the day after the vote, stressing how pleased he was that his first major council item had been so roundly supported.
-(Bartlett joined the council representing District 3 in November.)
+(Bartlett joined council representing South Berkeley’s District 3 in December.)

 “We worked together to craft a beneficial program that will benefit the community and the homeless and create a new market,” he said.
 “I am not willing to sit by and watch people die in the street.”
 Bartlett was referring to the recent deaths of homeless people in Berkeley.

-The template for the housing units, as well the business model underpinning them, has been provided by local developer Patrick Kennedy of Panoramic Interests, who showcased his 160 sq ft MicroPAD in downtown Berkeley last month.
+The template for the housing units, as well the business model underpinning them, has been provided by local developer Patrick Kennedy of Panoramic Interests, who showcased his 160-square-foot MicroPAD in downtown Berkeley last month.
 However, the city said it will choose a developer through a competitive bidding process.

 “The city calls on all innovators to come to Berkeley,” Bartlett said.
 “We are looking for parties that can rapidly and efficiently provide below-market-rate housing and supportive care.”
 He added that prefab micro units of the kind made by Panoramic Interests will be considered.